nightscout/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

 1. Click on "Integrations" in the navigation pane.
 1. Click on "INTEGRATION SETTINGS" for "Google Assistant".
 1. Under "Implicit invocation", add every intent listed.
+1. Turn on the toggle for "Auto-preview changes".
 1. Click "CLOSE".

 That's it!
 Now try asking Google "Hey Google, ask *your agent's name* how am I doing?"